ncar-xdev/ncar-xdev.github.io/about/pangeo.md

 including
 [Ryan Abernathey](https://datascience.columbia.edu/people/ryan-abernathey/),
 [Joseph Hamman](https://joehamman.com/),
-[Matthew Rocklin](http://matthewrocklin.com/), myself, and many others, met at Columbia University for the
-[Columbia AOSPY Workshop](https://rabernat.github.io/aospy-workshop/) to discuss the future of a Python "toolkit for the analysis of ocean and atmosphere general circulation model (GCM) output based on xarray and dask."
+[Matthew Rocklin](http://matthewrocklin.com/), and many others (even I was there!), met at Columbia University for the [Columbia AOSPY Workshop](https://rabernat.github.io/aospy-workshop/) to discuss the future of a Python "toolkit for the analysis of ocean and atmosphere general circulation model (GCM) output based on xarray and dask."